AdamSmith89/ThreatModelling/sections/2-WhatCanGoWrong/PITCHME.md

 - STRIDE per threat
 - Don't worry about exactly which category a threat should be in.
   - Just a tool to help think of threats!
+- Threats should be 5 * number of components in the system
+- Don't think about mitigations

 ---
 @snap[north-west]